ephraimduncan/awesome-developer-dictionary/README.md

 - **jQuery**: a fast, small, and feature-rich JavaScript library whose purpose is to make it much easier to use JavaScript on your website.
 - **JSON (JavaScript Object Notation)**: a syntax for storing and exchanging data compactible with most programming languages.
 - **JSX**: an HTML-like syntax that is intended to be used by preprocessors to transform HTML-like text found in JavaScript files into standard JavaScript objects that a JavaScript engine can parse.
+- **JVM**: Java Virtual Machine, or JVM, loads, verifies and executes Java bytecode.
+It is known as the interpreter or the core of Java programming language because it executes Java programming.
 - **JWT (JSON Web Token)**: JWT or JSON Web Token is a standard used to create access tokens for an application.

 ## K

 - **kernel**: a computer program within the operating system with complete control over everything in the system.
+- **keyword**: a keyword is a word that is reserved by a program because the word has a special meaning.
+- **kubernetes**: Kubernetes is an open-source container orchestration platform that enables the operation of an elastic web server framework for cloud applications.
+Kubernetes can support data center outsourcing to public cloud service providers or can be used for web hosting at scale.

 ## L